 WESTON CHANDLER LONG was born and raised in Connecticut and currently resides in New York City.
-Weston has been a performer for almost all of his life, acting in his first production after a brief, doomed attempt playing soccer at age five.
-For as long as he has been an actor, he has been a puppeteer as well.
-He has been personally mentored in puppetry since age five by dear friend and Sesame Street legend Caroll Spinney and has received formal training in the craft from puppetry greats John Tartaglia, Matt Vogel, Martin P. Robinson, and Peter Linz, among others.
+Weston has been a performer for almost all of his life, acting in his first community theater production after a doomed attempt playing soccer at age five.
+Around that same time, he developed an interest in puppetry as well.
+He was personally mentored in puppetry starting at age seven by dear friend and Sesame Street legend, the late Caroll Spinney.
+He has also received formal training in the craft from puppetry greats John Tartaglia, Matt Vogel, Martin P. Robinson, and Peter Linz, among others.

-Photos: Peter Carrier
+Photo: Peter Carrier